Jeff Benson, Principal of Benson Construction Group

 Project Value Over $300 million in completed residential projects

-Delivery Method Construction Manager at Risk, GMP contract, open-book cost-plus
+Delivery Method Construction Manager at Risk, Guaranteed Maximum Price, open-book accounting

-View our Firm Book with Selected Projects (PDF).
-Our complete methodology manual is available upon request.
+View the BCG Firm Book with Selected Projects (PDF).
+The complete methodology manual is available on request.
+If you are weighing a project or a problem on the Westside, the place to start is a consultation.